how to raise ph in soil fast

 Wood Ash to raise soil pH

-If you’d prefer an organic way to make your soil less acidic, you can sprinkle about 1/2″ of wood ash over the soil and mix it into the top 6 to 8 inches of the soil (This is where using a cultivator or rototiller really becomes useful)
+If you’d prefer an organic way to make your soil less acidic, you can use wood ash over the soil and mix it into the top 6 to 8 inches of the soil.

 While this method can be highly effective if done properly, it’s easy to oversaturate the soil with ash; in fact, if you add more than 2 pounds of wood ash per 100 square feet of soil per year, you risk interfering with plants’ ability to take in nutrients.